DelfinoSquare/Documentacion-tema/README.md

 # Documentacion-tema
-The purpose of this repo is to have a document telling the history of the videogame Dark Souls 3, because the game in specific doesn't tell its history directly to the player, but indirectly on dialogs from the npc (non player caracter) that the ashen one encounters on his journey across Lordran.
+The purpose of this repository is to provide a document that tells the story of the video game Dark Souls 3.
+The game itself does not directly explain its lore to the player, but rather reveals it indirectly through dialogues with NPCs (non-player characters) that the Ashen One encounters during their journey across Lothric.